designstem/projects/spirals/index.md

 ### Polar coordinates

 However, in many cases such that of drawing a spiral, a different expression is needed.
-One may notice that instead of using (x, y) as the coordinates of point, the **distance from the zero point <var>r</var> and the angle <var>θ</var>** may equivalently be used.
+One may notice that instead of using (x, y) as the coordinates of the point, the **distance from the zero point <var>r</var> and the angle <var>θ</var>** may equivalently be used.
 This means that the position of any point in the plane can be described by the pair (r, θ).
 These are called <var>Polar coordinates</var> of a point.

 <f-table :rows="[
   {
     θ: parseFloat(get('polarAngle')).toFixed(3) + '°',
     r: parseFloat(get('polarDistance')).toFixed(3)
   }
 ]" />